Emergency Operations Center/Town Hall

 Nov 08 2022

 Town Hall is located at 2414 Murray Street.
-The current Town Hall was built in 1985 on a 0.26 acre site (Lots 9 & 10 Block UU).
-It is a one story building and began as 2,491 square feet and was renovated in 2005 by Charleston Constructors for $148,000 and is now 3,042 SF.
+The current Town Hall was built in 1985 on a 0.26-acre site as a one-story building with 2,491 square feet.
+In 2005 the building was renovated by Charleston Constructors for $148,000 and is currently 3,042 square feet.
 The construction is wood frame on a concrete slab (elevation 11.90'MSL) with brick and vinyl exterior walls.

 The Fire Department was built in 1986.
-It is a 4,990 SF metal building at a slab elevation of 12.21' MSL.
+It is a metal building with 4,990 square feet at a slab elevation of 12.21' MSL.
 Most of this building is used for fire engine parking.
 The Police Department and Municipal Court are also housed in this building.

-The retention building for storage of permanent records is 421 SF.
+The retention building for storage of permanent records is 421 square feet.

 In 2015, the Town purchased 2412 Murray Street for $96,500 for parking.

-Thirty three years later, the Town has 38 employees housed in a space constructed when there were 8-10 employees.
-The Police Department needs an evidence room, interrogation room, bathroom and shower facilities as well as space for officers.
-The municipal court needs an area separate from the Police Department.
-The Town needs an Emergency Operations Center.
-The Town is housing some staff at the civic center, but they are unable to connect to the Town's server because Internet is unreliable.
-It is not efficient to house staff in different areas especially outside of its jurisdiction.
+Thirty-three years later, the Town has 38 employees housed in a space constructed when there were 8-10 employees.
+The Police Department needs additional space for an evidence room, interrogation room, and more workspace for police officers.
+The Town is housing some staff at the Civic Center, but it is inefficient to house staff in different areas, particularly outside of the Town’s jurisdiction.
+Most importantly, the Town needs an Emergency Operations Center.

 Documents